sherweb/ngx-materialize/.github/ISSUE_TEMPLATE.md

 - Read the [CONTRIBUTING document](https://github.com/sherweb/ng2-materialize/blob/master/CONTRIBUTING.md) Any issues that are violating the contributing guidelines, will be closed!
 - [Search for duplicate or closed issues](https://github.com/sherweb/ng2-materialize/issues?utf8=%E2%9C%93&q=is%3Aissue) and make sure that is not an issue related to Materialize or other library.
 - Prepare a [reduced test case](https://css-tricks.com/reduced-test-cases/) for any bugs.
-- Provide a [StackBlitz](https://stackblitz.com/edit/ngx-materialize) is the best way to show your issue.
+- Provide a [StackBlitz](https://stackblitz.com/edit/ngx-materialize) that reproduce your issue.

 <!--- Provide a general summary of the issue in the Title above. -->